 - Green Belt: Pass an unannounced review of contents inside blue bin or successfully complete a recycling quiz to show your mastery of the Curbside Recycling Program.

-- Black Belt: Pass a second unannounced review of the contents inside blue bin or successfully complete a second recycling quiz to become a BLACK BELT in RECYCLING.
+- Black Belt: Pass a second unannounced review of the contents inside blue bin to become a BLACK BELT in RECYCLING.

 Recycling 101 is a virtual course designed by the Environmental Services Department to boost awareness of materials accepted in the Curbside Recycling Program.

 Though many items may be considered recyclable, only recyclables accepted by the local materials recovery facility (MRF) should be placed in the blue bin.

 All contents rolled to the curb in blue bins are loaded in a collection truck and taken to the MRF.
 At the facility, materials accepted in the recycling program are sorted and bailed to prepare them for resale.
 Materials not accepted by the MFR are considered trash and are loaded in collection trucks and hauled to the landfill.

 Customers who participate in the Recycling Challenge will learn: